justdoit0823/notes/cluster-compute/mapreduce/paper.md

   * Input file

-The MapReduce library in the user program first splits the input files into M pieces of typically 16 megabytes to 64 megabytes (MB) per piece (con- trollable by the user via an optional parameter).
+The MapReduce library in the user program first splits the input files into M pieces of typically 16 megabytes to 64 megabytes (MB) per piece (controllable by the user via an optional parameter).

   * Intermediate file

-The interme- diate key/value pairs produced by the Map function are buffered in memory.
+The intermediate key/value pairs produced by the Map function are buffered in memory.
 Periodically, the buffered pairs are written to local disk, partitioned into R regions by the partitioning function.
+So there are finally `M x R` intermediate files, which will be used by the reduce worker later.
-The reduce worker uses remote procedure calls to read the buffered data from the local disks of the map workers.
+The reduce worker uses remote procedure calls to read the related buffered data from the local disks of the map workers.

 Fault Tolerance